Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Conclusions

 \section{Conclusions}

 This paper studied the distributed online nonconvex optimization problem with time-varying constraints.
 To better utilize communication resources, we proposed two distributed bandit online primal--dual algorithms with compressed communication, tailored for the one-point and two-point bandit feedback settings, respectively.
-More importantly, these algorithms were able to handle time-varying communication topologies.
+More importantly, these algorithms were able to handle time-varying and directed communication topologies.
 We demonstrated that they established sublinear network regret and cumulative constraint violation bounds.
 Moreover, the network cumulative constraint violation bounds were further reduced under Slater’s condition.
-In the future, we plan to investigate other types of compressors, such as those with bounded relative compression error, as different types of compressors generally exhibit distinct characteristics, and no single type is more restrictive than or can imply another.
-Additionally, we aim to explore the challenging scenario in which the graph is unbalanced, as previous research has shown that unbalanced graphs can hinder the performance of distributed algorithms by causing inefficiencies in communication and computation.
+In the future, we plan to investigate compressors with bounded relative compression error, as compressors with bounded absolute and relative errors generally exhibit distinct characteristics, and neither type is strictly more restrictive than the other, nor does one imply the other.
+Unlike compressors with bounded absolute compression error, where the error bound is fixed regardless of the input, a key challenge in studying compressors with bounded relative compression error is that the compression error scales with the norm of the input vector, which necessitates the development of new algorithmic designs and analytical methods.

 \emph{A. Useful Lemmas}